Sabbath Nov 10th, 2018

 11:30 AM Bible Study with Pastor John

-In 14 weeks we’ll cover some basic truths which bind the Seventh-day Adventist Family together.
-Our textbook will be the Bible supported by the classic work by Ellen G. White, The Great Controversy.
+In 14 weeks we cover some basic truths which bind the Seventh-day Adventist Family together.
+Our textbook will be the Bible supported by the classic work by Ellen G. White, Steps To Christ.

 Please see me or Mark Everett with the list of topics.
 You can also email Shawn Latham at email@example.com for a digital PDF version.